19 July 2021

 Staying safe around other people

-In England and some areas of Scotland, the guidelines on social distancing have now changed.
-You no longer need to physically distance from family and friends you don’t live with.
-Close contact such as giving a family member a hug is now your own choice.
+If you live in Scotland, Wales or Northern Ireland, you should continue to follow the social distancing guidelines in your area.
+Depending on where you live, you may no longer be advised to physically distance from family and friends.
+Close contact such as giving a family member or friend a hug may now be your own choice.
 But it’s important to remember to only do what you feel comfortable with.
 If you are worried or unsure about what’s safe for you, talk to your doctor, nurse or other people in your medical team.
+You can also speak to our Specialist Nurses.

-You may find it helpful to read our Common questions about coronavirus and prostate.
+You may find it helpful to read our Common questions about coronavirus and prostate cancer.

 In most areas across the UK you can also socialise indoors with a different household.
 For many, this will lead to fears about safety and feelings of anxiety and social pressure.
 If you are clinically vulnerable, the government advise that you continue taking extra steps to reduce your risk.